 The Greenville Urban Area MPO’s Bicycle and Pedestrian Master Plan has been updated.
 The Final Plan, now titled the Greenville Urban Area Active Transportation Master Plan, or ATP, can be viewed by clicking here.
+The plan was adopted in 2017 and then updated concurrently with the Metropolitan Transportation Plan in 2019.
 The ATP replaced the 2011 Bicycle and Pedestrian Master Plan which, for historical purposes, can be seen below.

 Annual Obligations Listing of Federally-Funded Projects

 A list of projects for which Federal funds have been obligated can be found by clicking here.
+The list of the FFY 2022 Transit Authorizations can be found by clicking here.
 Descriptions for these projects can be found on NCDOT's State Transportation Improvement website by clicking here.